 SM power save

 The basic rules for a STA are defined below.
 Additional rules for an HE STA in dynamic SM power save mode that sets the HE Dynamic SM Power Save subfield to 1 in the HE MAC Capabilities Information field in the HE Capabilities element it transmits are defined in 26.14.4 (HE dynamic SM power save).
+Additional rules for an EHT STA in dynamic SM power save mode that sets the EHT Dynamic SM Power Save subfield to 1 in the EHT MAC Capabilities Information field in the EHT Capabilities element it transmits are defined in 35.18 (EHT dynamic SM power save).

 Add the following subclause after the end of clause 35

 35.18 EHT dynamic SM power save